 At the University of St. Thomas School of Law, we are focused on providing an innovative and student-centered legal education unlike any other in the country.
 We welcome the accolades that have come our way.

-- #1 for practical training: In 2014, the School of Law was named the best law school in the country for practical training by The National Jurist.
+- #2 for practical training: In 2016, St. Thomas School of Law was named the #2 law school in the country for practical training by The National Jurist.

 - Outstanding classroom instruction: In 2011, Dean Robert Vischer was named to National Jurist’s list of "23 Law Profs to Take Before You Die."

-- Scholarly impact: Out of 200 law schools nationwide, the School of Law's world-class faculty rank #30 for scholarly impact, using the methodology developed by University of Chicago law professor Brian Leiter.
+- Scholarly impact: Out of 200 law schools nationwide, St. Thomas School of Law's world-class faculty rank #30 for scholarly impact, using the methodology developed by University of Chicago law professor Brian Leiter.

 Unbeatable student experience

-- High quality of life: The School of Law has repeatedly ranked in the top 10 of Princeton Review’s “Best Quality of Student Life” list.
+- #3 for quality of life: St. Thomas School of Law is currently ranked #3 on Princeton Review’s “Best Quality of Student Life” list.
 We've landed in the top 10 on this list nearly every year since 2008.

-- Measurable impact: In a nationwide survey of law students, UST Law students reported greater progress than students at peer schools on measures such as learning to work effectively with others, real-world problem-solving, exposure to diverse perspectives in class, and quality of relationships with faculty and other students.
+- Measurable impact: In a nationwide survey of law students, St. Thomas School of Law students reported greater progress than students at peer schools on measures such as learning to work effectively with others, real-world problem-solving, exposure to diverse perspectives in class, and quality of relationships with faculty and other students.